 Export your screen as a PNG, so the file will maintain the transparent space (rather than fill the space with a color, like a JPG or other image file would).

-Upload it to your prototype in Cloud V7.
+Upload it to your prototype in InVision V7.

 Open Build mode and mark that transparent area at the bottom of your prototype screen as a fixed footer or header.